User Guide

 Activation

-Hold the Fn (Globe) key to start dictating.
+Hold the Fn (Globe) key to start dictating by default.
 Release to stop and insert text into the active app.
-You can also use the Right Option key as an alternative trigger.
+You can switch the trigger key to Right Option from the status bar menu.

 Auto-Stop Mode